pamaph20/CS340-S23-Notes/Day10Notes.md

 ## System Testing

 > #### Definition
-> Testing an end-to-end system for correctness is called __system testing__
+> Testing an end-to-end system for correctness is called __system testing__.

 ---

 ## Unit Testing

 > #### Definition
-> testing individual chunks of source code to determine that they work is called __unit testing__
+> Testing individual chunks of source code to determine that they work is called __unit testing__.
 - A unit might be a function, module, class, etc.
 - Unit tests are very common.
 - As such, unit test frameworks are very common.
-    - Junit (Java), unittest (python), etc.
+    - Junit (Java) and unittest (python) are examples of these frameworks.
-    - Unit tests look like other code.
+    - They ensure that unit tests look like other code.
-    - Provides special functions/methods to return a boolean or certain failure assertions.
+    - They provide special functions/methods to return a boolean or certain failure assertions.

 > #### Definition
-> a test case __discoverer__ finds all unit tests in the code based on a special naming scheme
+> A test case __discoverer__ finds all unit tests in the code based on a special naming scheme.

 > #### Definition
-> a test case __runner__ chooses which tests to execute
+> A test case __runner__ chooses which tests to execute.

 > #### Definition
-> A __test case__ performs three operations in isolation: (1) establish some precondition, (2) perform an operation, (3) assert postconditions
+> A __test case__ performs three operations in isolation: (1) establish some precondition, (2) perform an operation, (3) assert postconditions.

 > #### Definition
-> A __test fixture__ surrounds a test case to provide code that is run before and after each test case
+> A __test fixture__ surrounds a test case to provide code that is run before and after each test case.

 - Test fixtures are often used for set up (before) and clean up (after).